Retired Members FAQs

-With at least 10 complete years of service:
+At least 10 complete years of service and are:

 - At least age 60 with a retirement date before July 1, 1998.

 - Retired after June 30, 1988 but before July 1, 1998 may be eligible for a special flat-rate Memorandum of Understanding subsidy.

 Enroll in Medicare to the full extent of eligibility (usually three months before age 65).

 - Am I eligible for a LAFPP dental subsidy?

 You are eligible for the subsidy if you are:

 - At least 10 complete years of service; AND

 - At least 55 years of age

 - I have medical insurance coverage with premiums partially paid by my current employer.
 Is there a way to utilize my LAFPP medical subsidy allowance towards the premium payments made by me?

 - Do I need to sign up for Medicare by age 65?
 What are LAFPP’s requirements regarding the Medicare program?

 All members, Qualified Surviving Spouses and Qualified Surviving Domestic Partners receiving health insurance subsidies are required to enroll in Medicare to the fullest extent of their entitlement three months before turning 65.
 (Part B only, or Parts A and B, if eligible for both).
 Covered dependents (e.g. spouse/domestic partner, dependent child) must also enroll in Medicare to the full extent of their eligibility at age 65.

 To remain eligible for a health insurance subsidy or Health Insurance Premium Reimbursement, you must:

 - Provide LAFPP with a copy of your Medicare card or Medicare enrollment confirmation.

 - Enroll in a Board-approved health plan or participate in the Health Insurance Premium Reimbursement Program.

 - Enroll in Medicare Part A if eligible at no cost (if you have 40 credits or will be receiving a Social Security benefit).